eternize02/final-project/README.md

 use e-cigarettes or vaping products every day or some days; or if they’re currently pregnant.
 We included every individual who meets at least one of these conditions but counted them only once each, so anyone with multiple conditions doesn’t get counted multiple times.
-We were not able to include a number of conditions for which we did not have location-based data from the BRFSS, such as liver disease, having smoked, vaped or dabbed marijuana in the last 30 days, and getting cancer treatment or being on immunosuppression medications.
+We were not able to include a number of conditions for which we did not have location-based data from the BRFSS, such as liver disease, having smoked, vaped or dabbed marijuana in the last 30 days, and getting cancer treatment or being on immunosuppression medications."

-AI Usage: Conv ersation has been uploaded to github repository
+AI Usage: Conversation has been uploaded to github repository